sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 Sourcegraph will mark repositories as archived if they have the `archived` label on Bitbucket Server.
 You can exclude these repositories in search with `archived:no` [search syntax](../../user/search/queries.md).

+## Internal rate limits

+Internal rate limiting can be configured to limit the rate at which requests are made from Sourcegraph to Bitbucket Server.

+By default it is enabled at a rate of 28,800 per hour (8 per second) but this can be adjusted, see configuration below.
+If disabled, no rate limiting will be performed.

+**NOTE** Internal rate limiting is only currently applied when synchronising campaign changesets.

 ## Configuration

 Bitbucket Server connections support the following configuration options, which are specified in the JSON editor in the site admin "Manage repositories" area.